i want to advocate

 The best way to advocate is by developing a relationship with your elected officials and their legislative aides who work in the health care area.

 But in order to develop a relationship, you need to know who your elected officials are and how to get in touch with them...
 The US is a big country, with a lot of different people working in government at various federal, state, and local levels.
-Depending on the specific policy issue you are advocating for, the representative you contact will change.
+Depending on the specific policy issue you are advocating for, the elected official you contact will change.

 If you know what policy issue is most important to you, you can find the best official to reach out to using the following resources.